-- to review periodically and recommend to the Board the remuneration policy of the Bank, including material changes made to the policy to ensure that the remuneration remains appropriate to each Director, Member of SC, CEO and other members of Senior Management and other Material Risk Takers' contribution, taking into account the level of expertise, commitment and responsibilities undertaken; - to review annually the remuneration for each Director, CEO and other members of Senior Management and other Material Risk - to recommend to the Board a framework of remuneration for Directors, SC members, CEO and other members of Senior Management covering fees, salaries, allowances, bonuses and benefits-in-kind in discharging their duties; - to recommend to the Board the adjustments in remuneration package reflecting the SC members, Executive Directors and CEO's contributions for the year; and which are competitive and consistent with the Bank's culture, objectives and strategy; - to ensure that the level of remuneration for Non-Executive Directors and Independent Directors are linked to their level of responsibilities undertaken and contribution to the effective functioning of the Board; and - to carry out such other responsibilities as may be specified by BNM or delegated by the Board from time to time.
+- to review periodically and recommend to the Board the remuneration policy of the Bank, including material changes made to the policy to ensure that the remuneration remains appropriate to each Director, Member of SC, CEO and other members of Senior Management and other Material Risk Taker's contribution, taking into account the level of expertise, commitment and responsibilities undertaken; - to review annually the remuneration for each Director, CEO and other members of Senior Management and other Material Risk Takers: - to recommend to the Board a framework of remuneration for Directors, SC members, CEO and other members of Senior Management covering fees, salaries, allowances, bonuses and benefits-in-kind in discharging their duties; - to recommend to the Board the adjustments in remuneration package reflecting the SC members, Executive Directors and CEO's contributions for the year; and which are competitive and consistent with the Bank's culture, objectives and strategy; - to ensure that the level of remuneration for Non-Executive Directors and Independent Directors are linked to their level of responsibilities undertaken and contribution to the effective functioning of the Board; and - to carry out such other responsibilities as may be specified by BNM or delegated by the Board from time to time. - "Senior Management" and "other Material Risk Takers" comprise persons as defined/stated in the Bank's Remuneration Policy.